Ray0055/shuttlefahrzeug/README.md

 To enhance the robustness of the results, the historical data average of identified lines is used instead of the currently detected lines.
 This method significantly improves performance, as relying solely on current detection can lead to minor discrepancies due to the variation in detected line segments with each scan, manifesting as jitter in the recognized lane lines during practical application.

 Finally, the identified lane lines are drawn onto the original image to complete the lane detection process.

+### quadratic curve fitting.
+Curve fitting uses a sliding window approach.

+Curve fitting does not require edge detection, but rather transforms the image after color detection into a bird's eye view.
+Then, by calculating the pixel values of each column, a histogram can be generated.
+By computing the maximum pixel values in the left and right halves of the image from this histogram, the approximate positions of the lane lines can be determined, preparing for the subsequent differentiation of the left and right lane positions.

+Next, the sliding window method is used to find the pixels that meet the criteria for the left and right lane lines, and their coordinates are recorded.
+After obtaining the coordinates, `PolynomialFit()` is called to fit a quadratic curve, and the parameters a, b, c of the quadratic curve ax^2+bx+c are saved for the preparation of the next detection.

+To improve efficiency, it is not necessary to transform the histogram and find new pixels each time.
+Instead, based on the previous detection, pixels that meet the criteria are searched for in the vicinity of the previous lane lines, specifically implemented in `line_detection_by_previous()`.

+The resulting curve is actually the curve in the bird's eye view and needs to be transformed back into the original view.

 # Steering Control
 In steering control, a PID controller is used to determine the appropriate steering value.
 There are several reference values for defining the proportional error P:
 1. By identifying the left and right lanes, a line connecting the lane center and vehicle center can be calculated.
 This line indicates the vehicle's direction, which should remain vertical during normal driving.
 Thus, the angle between this line and the vertical direction can serve as the proportional error P.